'The Last of Us 2' release date delay, trailer, plot, and what to know

 Is There a Trailer for The Last of Us: Part II?

 The Last of Us: Part II was first confirmed during the 2016 PlayStation Experience with a teaser trailer featuring Ellie.
 The second teaser, featuring mostly new characters, was unveiled during 2017 Paris Games Week.
-The most extensive look at the game came during E3 2018 with a gameplay reveal trailer that included a cutscene from presumably fairly early in the game.
+The most extensive look at the game came during E3 2018 with a gameplay reveal trailer (above) that included a cutscene from presumably fairly early in the game.

 None of these promotional videos really count as a legitimate trailer of any kind, but they do offer an exciting introductory look at what the game will offer.
-Hopefully, we’ll learn more soon, but with Sony skipping E3 entirely in 2019, but the official PlayStation YouTube account has a playlist with plenty of footage and interviews to whet your appetite.
+Sony skipped E3 entirely in 2019, but the official PlayStation YouTube account has a playlist with plenty of footage and interviews to whet your appetite.

 The Last of Us: Part II will likely arrive in 2020 exclusively for the Sony PlayStation 4.